 Sonic and ultrasonic skincare solutions are here to stay.
 From a clinical perspective and a home-use perspective, these products are reasonably priced, effective, and safe to use.
 Men and women are adopting this technology more as time goes on and wands and brushes become more mainstream.
 While these products have been around for many years at this point, the “strangeness” factor of it has diminished greatly.

-Music City SCALE 2020 Will Cover Sonic Skincare and More!
+Music City SCALE 2020 Will Cover Sonic Skincare awareness month and More!

 This July, come join us in Nashville for the 2020 Music City Symposium for Cosmetic Advances & Laser Education.
 Our robust lineup of presenters includes some of the most well known and respected aestheticians, dermatologists, surgeons, and other skincare professionals from around the globe.
 Our convention is interested in cutting edge developments in cosmetics and dermatological procedures ranging from invasive surgeries to everyday products like sonic exfoliators.
 While our list is always expanding, click here to view our current exhibitors and sponsors for 2020!